 Short on time?
 Here are our top picks of family tree builders

 - Family Tree Builder by MyHeritage – Our top choice and free to get started

 - Trees by AncestryDNA – Access billions of historical records and comprehensive learning hub.

-- Legacy 9 by Legacy Family Tree – explore your family history with extensive chart options not available in other software
+- Legacy 9 by Legacy Family Tree – Easy-to-use with numerous chart options.

 What We Looked For in the Best Family Tree Builders

 To determine the best family tree builders, we researched a number of important criteria that contributes to user experience:

 - Usability – We tested each family tree builder thoroughly to make sure they were easy-to-use for even the most novice genealogist.